dzackgarza/Math-Flashcards/Decks/QualRealAnalysis.md

 theorem
 ---

-Definition: Measurability of a Set
+Equivalent characterizations of measurability of a set
 %
 $E\subset \RR^n$ is measurable iff any of these conditions hold